-Biodiversity monitoring: Civil society organizations working at one or more priority sites will develop a project biodiversity monitoring framework based on the global Important Bird Area monitoring framework.
+Biodiversity monitoring: Each civil society organization working at one or more priority sites will develop its own biodiversity monitoring framework using the global Important Bird Area monitoring framework, with indicators related to the status of biodiversity, the severity of threats and the effectiveness of conservation responses.

-Capacity-building: Applicants are encouraged to think about their technical and institutional capacity needs as they develop their projects, particularly with respect to the CEPF Civil Society Tracking Tool (CSTT), (English, Spanish), threats reduction for biodiversity conservation, and promotion of gender equity and attention to vulnerable groups, and to include a specific component responding to these needs, where relevant.
+Capacity building: Applicants are encouraged to think about their technical and institutional capacity needs as they develop their projects, and to include a specific component responding to these needs, where needed.